lblcbc/Epidemiology_19/README.md

 # Epidemiology_19 🦠

 In this project, I explored how infections spread through a modelled society/city.
-Note, this project does **not** aim to provide guidance regarding guidelines for current or future pandemics, but rather served as a way to further develop my Python and simulation-design skills :)
+Note, this project does **not** aim to provide guidance regarding guidelines for current or future pandemics, but rather served as a way to further develop my Python and simulation-design skills.

 <img width="624" alt="Screenshot 2023-08-12 at 23 45 09" src="https://github.com/lblcbc/Epidemiology_19/assets/136857271/8b9d21d5-5dda-42f0-82ad-80f486aa29b0">